Disney California Adventure: Early changes and expansions

 Two major criticisms of the park in its first year were the lack of attractions appealing to children and the lack of a nighttime show or parade to keep visitors from leaving at nightfall.
 Within the first year of operation, Disney's Electrical Parade was brought to the park (where it ran until 2010) as well as Who Wants to Be a Millionaire – Play It!, and several of the park's original rides and attractions were closed, such as the stage show Disney's Steps in Time and the Superstar Limo ride, which were closed in 2001 and 2002, respectively.
 During the 2001 holiday season, Disney's LuminAria was presented on Paradise Bay.
-In October 2002, Flik's Fun Fair opened as part of the new A Bug's Land area, which added attractions for children, and in May 2004, The Twilight Zone Tower of Terror opened, with Who Wants to Be a Millionaire – Play It! closing in August 2004.
+On October 7, 2002, Flik's Fun Fair opened as part of the new A Bug's Land area, which added attractions for children, and on May 5, 2004, The Twilight Zone Tower of Terror opened, with Who Wants to Be a Millionaire – Play It! closing on August 20, 2004.
 The park also regularly featured seasonal promotions such as concert series, food festivals, and promotions for other Walt Disney Company franchises including the X Games and ABC soap operas.
-Monsters, Inc. Mike & Sulley to the Rescue! opened in the former Superstar Limo building in January 2006.
+Monsters, Inc. Mike & Sulley to the Rescue! opened in the former Superstar Limo building on January 23, 2006.